What are some common data analytics jobs? Where could a career in data take you? Find out in this guide.

 2. Business analyst

 Business analyst roles generally require at least one year of experience, but again this varies from company to company.
 You might choose to move into a business analyst role once you’ve gained some initial data analytics experience.
-The average salary for a business analyst in the United States is $79,996 USD.
+The average salary for a business analyst in the United States is $79,996 USD, and you can find more in-depth salary insights in this complete business analyst salary guide.

 3. Data scientist